 packages directory can contain any number of packages, and each package can contain an arbitrary number of functions.
 This lets you organize your project in the way that makes the most sense to you.

 The organization of packages determines the URL where functions are served.
-Functions components in App Platform are served at a URL with the structure
+Functions components deployed to App Platform are served at a URL with the structure

 Here is a barebones example of the structure of a project: